 How does Kumon study prepare students for an interview?

-It’s never too early to learn basic interview skills.
-Whether it’s to gain entrance to a private/independent school, to be awarded a scholarship, university entrance, or to land their very first job, your child will need to put their best foot forward to succeed.
-Learning effective interview techniques early on in life is not only a useful skill but could also be a crucial step towards success for the future.
+It’s never too early to learn interview skills and, at Kumon, we understand the importance of preparation.
+Whether it’s to gain entrance to a private or independent school, to be awarded a scholarship, university entrance, or to land their very first job, your child will need to be able to handle an interview.
+Learning effective interview techniques can be very useful and, for many people, will be a vital step toward a successful future.

 Handling pressure

 Many people find interviews to be a nerve-wracking and stressful experience.
 Fortunately, Kumon students are prepared for those high-pressure moments.
-Because Kumon students are familiar with focusing on a task, studying unfamiliar work and facing the unknown, they are in fact able to thrive under such conditions.
-Their self-confidence in their own abilities and experience in learning things for themselves can be conveyed in the interview conversation.
+Because Kumon students are familiar with focusing on a task, studying unfamiliar work and facing the unknown, they are able to thrive under these conditions.
+Their self-confidence in their own abilities, and experience in learning things for themselves, will come across during the interview.
 This can make them excellent interview candidates, equipped with the skills and ‘can-do’ attitude needed to overcome the fear and pressure of any interview.

 Following instructions and interpreting